AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 4.md

 This is all for unconsolidated H&G

 For consolidated, we see breaks forming due to the faults.
 This increases fractures, increases weathering and, in the case of limestone, increases karstification.
 This increases conductivity relatively.

+---
+# Alluvial Fans
+Rivers from mountains, which bring eroded material with them and sediment them outside of the mountains where the flow velocity is lower.
+We see a layered system which comes to be due to sometimes there being more snow than other times, meaning that sometimes the amount of deposited sand is larger than other times.
+So it gradually goes from a good aquifer to an aquitard to an aquiclude